 💥 Book Now: Family Tour of the Vatican Museums

 Please Note: If you are not taking a tour, it is best to buy tickets for the Vatican Museums in advance.
 Tickets are released 60 days in advance on a rolling basis.
 Tickets sell out quickly once released.

 Alternate Option: Consider a tour of the Vatican Museums at night.
 This tour includes the Sistine Chapel and has fewer crowds than you’ll find during the day.
 This is our top pick for Rome Tours at night.
 The museums look much the same day or night, so while there’s no additional ambiance for visiting in the evening, the crowds during the day really can be a turn-off.

 Other Things to Do in Rome with Kids

 Here are a few additional things to do in Rome with kids- these are fantastic things to do if you have a bit more time, or want to switch up some of the itinerary ideas listed above.

 The catacombs of Rome are older than their famous cousins in Paris- with less emphasis on bones, and more on the history of Rome and early Christianity.
 There are a number of ways to visit the catacombs- from a bike tour to combining with a ghost and mystery tour.
 Check out all the best tours of the catacombs in Rome– to pick the one best suited for your family.

 We weren’t able to try this, but I’ve heard that kids (and a few adults) absolutely love it.
 In this class, you’ll spend two hours dressing up and training to use the weapons of the gladiators.
 Includes admission to the Gladiator School of Rome Museum.
 The minimum age is 6 years old.

-The center of Trastavere is the Basilica of our Lady in Trastavere, known for its 12th-century mosaics.
+The center of Trastevere is the Basilica of Our Lady in Trastevere, known for its 12th-century mosaics.
 In this piazza, you’ll also find spray-paint artists and musicians in the evenings.